Prajakta456/Buffer-Project/README.md

 2.The customer can be given various travelling options like travelling by air,railway or road.
 3.Website(Graphical User Interface) will be created for visual appeal and wider reach.

-Read the travel_buffer_modified-converted.pdf for detailed functionalities
+Read the travel_buffer_modified-converted.pdf for detailed functionalities and view the output given in the output file.

 Contributors:
 Arundhati Korlahalli,Prajakta Deokule, Akhila Nori, Chinmayi Adsul